demisto/content/Packs/MicrosoftCloudAppSecurity/Integrations/MicrosoftCloudAppSecurity/MicrosoftCloudAppSecurity_description.md

 and sophisticated analytics to identify and combat cyberthreats across all your Microsoft and third-party cloud services.

 ## Grant Demisto Authorization in Microsoft Cloud App Security API
-To access the Microsoft Management Activity API, you need to grant authorization.
+To access the Microsoft Cloud App Security API, you need to grant authorization.

 To grant authorization, click [HERE](https://docs.microsoft.com/en-us/cloud-app-security/api-authentication) to view a detailed explanation of how to create the Server URL and User key (token).